Category Archive: General Info

 • BlogEngine.NET is a rapidly-maturing blog platform, and the project has a stated goal of 100% compatibility with Mono.
 This is good, because you can mention Mono problems to the team, and you’re not dismissed because you’re running Linux.

-As part of the move, the URL has changed; the new link is http://techblog.djs-consulting.com .
-I have implemented redirection for each post, the category and category feed links, and the main blog feed and home page from the old URL, so you may not have even realized that you’re looking at the new site.
-The DJS Consulting Software Repository remains at http://djs-consulting.com/linux/software.
+As part of the move, the URL has changed; the new link is https://blog.bitbadger.solutions.
+I have implemented redirection for each post, the category and category feed links, and the main blog feed and home page from the old URL, so you may not have even realized that you're looking at the new site.
+The Bit Badger Solutions Software Repository remains at https://hosted.djs-consulting.com/software/.

 I’m looking forward to this new setup!